Digital Signature Validation

 The digital signature validation process consists of two steps.

-• In the first step, we check if the signature certificate embedded during signing can be trusted.
-To do this, we need to obtain the trusted certificate chain up to the root authority that issued it.
-Both the Server and Standalone setups of PSPDFKit for Web allow you to specify the certificates to use for validation.
+• In the first step, it checks if the signature certificate embedded during signing can be trusted.
+To do this, the trusted certificate chain up to the root authority that issued it is necessary.
+Both PSPDFKit for Web Served-Backed and Standalone allow you to specify the certificates to use for validation.

-• In the second step, we verify the signature.
-This process essentially decrypts the signature with a public key from the certificate embedded in the PDF file on signing and compares it with the message digest built from the PDF file, excluding the signature itself.
+• In the second step, it verifies the signature.
+This process essentially applies the public key (from the certificate embedded in the PDF file) to the digital signature and compares the result with the message digest built from the PDF file, excluding the signature itself.
+If the result is the same, the signature is valid.

 PSPDFKit Server will search for certificate stores at the /certificate-stores path inside its container.
 You can mount a folder from the host machine containing your certificates.
 As an example, you can update the configuration in the Docker Compose file by adding the needed volume: